KavyaMantena/Professional-README-Generator/Develop/README.md

 # README Generator
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   # Description
-  A professional README generator that uses Node.js and its npm packages, inquirer, to create a README for the user.
+  THe application is build to generate a professional README file.
+It used Node.js and its packages sunch as inquirer so that user can create a professional README file for their project.

   ## Table of Contents